Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Introduction and outline

 Despite its undeniable success, the finite-genus approach also has certain drawbacks.
 For infinite gap potentials, computation of the map from the spectral variables to the infinite-genus torus requires solving an infinite-genus Jacobi inversion problem, and the infinite-dimensional Riemann period matrix must be explicitly computed in order to use the Its-Matveev formula.
 Anothed unsettled question is how effective is the finite-gap approach for the solution of the IVP for general periodic initial data.
 Finally, even in the case of finite genus, the fact that the finite-gap integration method is so different from the IST on the line is somewhat puzzling.

 Recently, McLaughlin and Nabelek developed a Riemann-Hilbert approach to solve the inverse spectral problem for Hill's operator in \cite{McLaughlinNabelek}.
-Besides avoiding the above-mentioned technical difficulties arising from the finite-genus theory, the novel formulation of the inverse problem makes it possible for the first time to employ all the machinery available for Riemann-Hilbert problems in order to study a variety of physically interesting problems.
-In this work we generalize the approach of~\cite{McLaughlinNabelek} to the self-adjoint Dirac operator~\eqref{e:Diracoperator} with periodic potentials and we use the resulting formalism to solve the initial value problem for the defocusing NLS equation~\eqref{e:nls} with periodic BC.
+Besides avoiding the above-mentioned technical difficulties arising from the finite-genus theory, the novel formulation of the inverse problem makes it possible for the first time to employ all the machinery available for Riemann-Hilbert problems in order to study a variety of physically interesting problems. \bm The direct spectral theory for periodic self-adjoint operators, including first order systems, is classical, and is naturally formulated in terms of Floquet theory, the monodromy matrix, and the resulting band-gap decomposition of the spectrum, see \cite{Levitan1975,Levitan1991}.
+Building on this framework, in this work we generalize the approach of~\cite{McLaughlinNabelek} to formulate the inverse spectral theory for the self-adjoint Dirac operator~\eqref{e:Diracoperator} with periodic potentials via a Riemann-Hilbert problem formalism \em and we use the resulting formalism to solve the initial value problem for the defocusing NLS equation~\eqref{e:nls} with periodic BC.
 In the process, we will show that a single set of Dirichlet eigenvalues is sufficient to completely determine the potential from the inverse problem.
 This result is in sharp contrast to the reconstruction formula for the potential from the finite-genus formalism, in which two different sets of Dirichlet eigenvalues appear (e.g., see~\cite{ForestLee,MaAblowitz,McLaughlinOverman}).